-In 2010-11 Brisbane and surrounding areas were hit by catastrophic floods.
-Like the Victorian bushfires in 2009, the resulting claims placed great strain on Insurers’ claim departments.
+When a catastrophe hits, the resulting spike in claims places great strain on Insurers’ claim departments.
 It is difficult to ramp up limited resources quickly – but at the same time the eyes of the media are focused on insurance industry response.
 Resourcing requirements loom large and a range of options (new hires, temps, outsourcing) are considered.

-One of our clients wanted to focus their limited resources on their new catastrophe claims.
+One of our clients wanted to focus their limited resources on their new catastrophe claims arising from a sever flood event.
 The problem with that is older claims would start to backlog unless they accessed additional resources.
 Instead of gearing up internally the insurer turned to Proclaim to assist with managing the older claims and any new claims that were not flood related.